 Here are the delicious details.

-Layer one is all about that extra fudgey, extra chocolatey brownie.
-I make my brownies with a mix of cocoa powder and melted milk chocolate, so they’re rich, incredibly fudgey, and melt in you mouth good.
+Layer one is all about that extra fudgy, extra chocolatey brownie.
+I make my brownies with a mix of cocoa powder and melted milk chocolate.
+They’re rich, incredibly fudgey, and melt in your mouth good.
 Just what every brownie should be.

 The brownie layer is actually pretty simple, made in just one bowl and baked in under thirty minutes.
 Nothing too fancy, just all things good.

 While the brownies bake, make the peanut butter layer.
 It’s just a simple mix of peanut butter and butter.
 Originally I was going to make the same filling that a buckeye is made of.
 Which is peanut butter, powdered sugar, and butter.
 But I felt the powdered sugar made the brownies entirely too sweet, so I ditched the sugar.

 The peanut butter is dolloped over the brownies and covered with brown rice krispies and topped with another layer of chocolate.